godotengine/godot-docs/getting_started/step_by_step/exporting.rst

 Viewing the `.html` file in your browser lets you play the game.
 However, you can't open the file directly, it needs to be served by a web server.
-If you don't have one set up on your computer, you can use Google to find suggestions for your specific OS.
+If you don't have one set up on your computer, you can search online to find suggestions for your specific OS.

 Point your browser at the URL where you've placed the html file.
 You may have